secf4ult/Fullpage-Video/README.md

-# Fullpage Video
+# True Youtube Theater

-A chrome extension to play youtube videos in full-page mode.
+A chrome extension to turn youtube videos into true theater.